30 Essential San Francisco Foods and Dining Experiences

-How to order: Hook is open for takeout.
+How to order: Hook is open for takeout and first come first serve outdoor dining.
 Order online here.

 Housed in a converted garage on a sleepy stretch in the Outer Sunset, Toyose is legendary for its late hours, spicy fried chicken wings, and massive bottles of Hite beer.
 It may specialize in a kind of Korean drinking food, but Toyose’s flavors stand very much on their own.
 Still, there’s nothing better than tucking into a cozy booth on a cold, foggy night.
 Beyond the standout wings, the japchae, kimchi fried rice, and kimchi pancake are all excellent (and yes, do go very well with beer and soju).